The stock market was more treat than trick in October – KION546

 October may be notorious for big market crashes.
 But this month was more of a Rocktober than Shocktober for stocks.

-Despite some notable drops in big techs Friday following disappointing sales from Apple and Amazon, the broader market is still on track to finish October with healthy gains.
+Despite some notable drops in big techs Friday following disappointing sales from Apple and Amazon, the broader market still finished October with healthy gains.

+The Dow closed about 90 points higher, or 0.3%, notching a new record.
+The index surged nearly 6% in October, its best monthly gain since March.

 The October rally for the broader market could bode well for investors.
 After all, stocks often rally in November and December as traders bet on strong fourth quarter earnings during the holidays and a boost to the overall economy from healthy consumer spending.